 - Irregular heart rate

 - Respiratory and sinus infections

 - Rare cases Stroke may occur

-Some behavioral changes of marijuana addiction:
+Some behavioral effects of marijuana addiction in teens are:

 - Marijuana addicts have frequent mood swings and become violent